Manic Pixie Dream Girl: Response

 Similar sentiments were expressed by Monika Bartyzel for The Week in April 2013, who wrote "this once-useful piece of critical shorthand has devolved into laziness and sexism".
 Bartyzel argues that Manic Pixie Dream Girl' was useful when it commented on the superficiality of female characterizations in male-dominated journeys, but it has since devolved into a pejorative way to deride unique women in fiction and reality".

 In July 2014, writing for Salon, Rabin stated that the term "Manic Pixie Dream Girl" had frequently been deployed in ways that are sexist and had become as much of a cliché as the trope itself.
 Rabin acknowledged that the phrase has its uses in specific, limited contexts, but overwhelming popularity had limited its effectiveness.
 Rabin concluded by saying that the term should be "put to rest".

 In 2022, actress Zooey Deschanel rejected the label's application to her, saying "I don't feel it's accurate.
 I'm not a girl.
 I'm a woman.
 It doesn't hurt my feelings, but it's a way of making a woman one-dimensional and I'm not one-dimensional."
 According to Variety, the label had followed her throughout her career since her appearance in 500 Days of Summer.

+In 2025, Róisín Lanigan, writing for The Observer, contrasted the Manic Pixie Dream Girl with newer female archetypes, stating "the coquettish archetype of millennial movies might have been reductive but the e-girls and trad wives that followed are even more oppressed."